 Chapter 1: Out of the Drawer

 Like many people, I have always written.
 Like most people who write, I had no intention of being an author.
-I remember, as a young adult, a university friend telling me that my birthday and Christmas cards were so long that they were like a book.
-Later, in my mid-thirties, another friend told me, several times, that I could write a book about my life.
+I remember a university friend telling me that my birthday and Christmas cards were so long that they were like a book.
+Later, in my mid-thirties, another friend told me several times that I could write a book about my life.
 I didn’t think anything of that because everyone’s life is interesting to themselves because they are the star.

 I began writing my first book, The Love of Being Loving, in 2005.
 I was in my mid-forties.
-The book came from decades of spiritual work, and lifetimes before that.
-It is a small book of 23,000 words, but it took me three years to write because I was a new writer and, true to my writing style ever since, I like to make every word count.
+The book came from decades of spiritual work and lifetimes before that.
+It is a small book of 23,000 words, but it took me three years to write because I was a new writer and, true to my writing style, I like to make every word count.
 After finishing it, I tried to get it accepted by a few publishing companies.
 As is generally the case, that went nowhere.
-In fact, I gave up after trying four publishing houses, which isn’t many, but I felt I needed to go a different route.
+I gave up after trying four publishing houses, which isn’t many, but I felt I needed to go a different route.
 The manuscript sat in my desk drawer for another three years.

 All authors know that the birth of a book is a huge milestone, but it also marks the beginning of the equally challenging journey to get it in front of people.
-That involves the making of oneself as a public persona with a particular voice.
+That involves making oneself into a public persona with a distinct voice.
 It involves marketing and selling.
 Otherwise, the manuscript might be out of the drawer and into the market, but it will be so invisible that it will not be doing much more than sitting in the drawer.
 The first of anything is the most difficult.
-Once that first book is written, edited (a million times if you edit yourself as I have always done), published, and some sort of marketing system is established, then books will have a much easier channel to flow through you.
+Once that book is written, edited, published, and a marketing system is established, books will have a clearer channel to flow through you.

 Now, eight years after the release of my initial book, I have fourteen published books.
-The output was exponential, rather than being a steady production of books from the beginning.
-The last two years of COVID-19 have been a particularly valuable opportunity of concentrated time at home, and have seen the release of four nonfiction books and three fiction ones to finish the Waldmeer Series.
+The output was exponential rather than a steady book production from the beginning.
+The last two years of COVID-19 have been a valuable opportunity for concentrated time at home and have seen the release of four nonfiction books and three fiction ones to finish the Waldmeer Series.

 Writing is a long-term career.
 It takes a lot of time, money, perseverance, learning, and soul.
 Making a mark as a writer and having an influence in the world is a process which generally accelerates slowly.